 Danielle’s humility, storytelling, humor and vulnerability made You Are Enough a memorable and healing read for me.

 Danielle Bean is the brand manager for CatholicMom.com.
-She is the former publisher and editor-in-chief of Catholic Digest.
+She is the former publisher and after learning how to become a book editor, editor-in-chief of Catholic Digest.
 She is creator and host of The Gist, a weekly Catholic women’s television talk show in its seventh season on CatholicTV.
 Danielle is the author of several books for women including Small Steps for Catholic Moms, Momnipotent, and You’re Worth It!.
 She is also creator and host of the popular Girlfriends podcast and a popular speaker on a variety of subjects related to Catholic family life, parenting, marriage, and the spirituality of motherhood.